 Each location might be contained by another location.
 Only locations which are linked together with links and locations which have at least one linked child location are stored in a tree structure.

-Each Location can hold several target links and linked as a targetbe can be also of several links..
+Each location can be the source and the target of several links.

 A location can contains reports (see 1.1.1.3) regarding the status of links (see 1.1.1.2).